 - Raw macadamias and cashew nuts

 - Raw coconut butter to score the heart-healthy benefits of coconut

 - MCT oil to sharpen your mental focus, boost your energy levels, and keep you in ketosis

 - Just a pinch of real ground vanilla and sea salt for subtle, yummy flavor

 Whatever you do, just don’t look back when you break up with peanut butter.

 Peanut Butter Doesn’t Belong In Your Pantry

-Even though peanuts and PB contain monounsaturated fats, they also have inflammatory omega 6s, pesticides, and potentially aflatoxin, not to mention commercial peanut butters are full of sugar and hydrogenated vegetable oils that make it terrible for your health.
+Even though peanuts and peanut butter contain monounsaturated fats, they also have inflammatory omega 6s, pesticides, and potentially aflatoxin, not to mention commercial peanut butters are full of sugar and hydrogenated vegetable oils that are bad for your health.

 Opting for these nuts and banishing peanut butter from your diet will contribute to lower inflammation and better health.